Section 4188. Traffic Control Devices

 1. A PDMS is defined as all components working together to accomplish the requirements of the specifications.
 These components include, but are not limited to, LED pixel boards, on-board computer, cellular modem (when specified), trailer, mounting equipment, solar panels, batteries, charge controller, etc.

-3. Message panel visible from 1/2 mile under both day and night conditions.
-Letters legible from 750 feet.
+5. Message panel shall be visible from 1/2 mile under both day and night conditions.
+Letters shall be legible from 600 feet for nighttime conditions and 800 feet for normal daylight conditions.
 Message sign shall include automatic dimming for nighttime operation and a power supply capable of providing service for 7 continuous days without recharging.

 · Storing a minimum of 99 programmed messages for instant recall,